MicroStrategy/embedding-sdk-docs/docs/new-embedding-architecture/embed-multiple-viz.md

 ---
-title: Embed Multiple Visualizations in a page
+title: Embed Multiple Visualizations in a Page
 ---

 ## Purpose